Filmfare Awards South 2018 (Telugu): Here’s The Winners’ List

 Here are some of the other winners from the Filmfare Awards South 2018.

-Best Music-M M Keeravani (Baahubali 2)
+Best Music - M M Keeravani (Baahubali 2)

-Best Lyrics-M M Keeravani (Baahubali 2)
+Best Lyrics - M M Keeravani (Baahubali 2)

-Best Playback Singer-Hemachandra (Fidaa)
+Best Playback Singer - Hemachandra (Fidaa)

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.